ckrieger/ADDComplianceChecking/README.md

 ## Overview

 **Please use Chrome for accessing the protoype.
-For some reason other browsers throw a regexgroup exception.**
+For some reason other browsers throw a regexgroup exception due to some problems in the Angular application.**

 ### Pattern Compliance Monitor (Monitoring Framework)
 The Pattern Compliance Monitor is based on the Spring Framework and the Esper complex event processing runtime.